 This gorgeous plant is native to regions in the South Pacific and has long been a source in the preparation of the emollient product.
 A potent antioxidant that serves as an immensely useful UV radical eliminator (acts much in the same way as sunscreen), orchid leaves contain Orchicyanin I, Orchicyanin II, and Cyanin, all of which belong to a group of plant pigments called Anthocyanins (not to be confused with cyanide!).

 Anthocyanins serve as part of a plant’s protective mechanism and are synthesized in response to environmental stressors such as UV radiation, drought, and pollution.
 This extract results in a fine line reduction and also possess humectant properties to help the skin restore and maintain a bright and radiant complexion.

-A strong humectant comprised of proteins, sugars, and amino acids, these substances reduce the appearance of dark spots and hyperpigmentation by discouraging melanin production.
-More of the literature suggests results including boosting collagen production and contributing to the overall brightening of the skin.
+A strong humectant comprised of proteins, sugars, and amino acids, this substance reduces the appearance of dark spots and hyperpigmentation by discouraging melanin production.
+Most of the literature suggests results including boosting collagen production and contributing to the overall brightening of the skin.
 Yeast is also a great source of beta-glucans, which stimulates the immune system, and vitamin B.